cosmos/sdk-tutorials/academy/ibc/relayerintro.md

 ## What is needed to relay?

-Before moving on to look at specific implmentations of relayer software, understand at the general set of requirements or functionality that relayer software needs to have.
+Before moving on to look at specific implmentations of relayer software, understand the general set of requirements or functionality that relayer software needs to have.

-1. **Information about the chains**.
-A relayer will relay packets between a pair of chains, so it requires some information about these chains.
+1. **Information about the chains:** a relayer will relay packets between a pair of chains, so it requires some information about these chains.
-2. **Information about the path**.
-Once you know the chains you are relaying on, the next requirement is to know which path to relay on.
+2. **Information about the path:** once you know the chains you are relaying on, the next requirement is to know which path to relay on.
 Remember, the IBC protocol has three main layers of abstraction: the (light) clients, connections, and channels (and ports).
-3. **A private key** to an relayer operator address on all chains that we want to relay on.
+3. **A private key:** to a relayer operator address on all chains that we want to relay on.
 Remember that a relayer needs to submit IBC messages to the chains they are relaying between (Receive, Acknowledge, and Timeout), which typically require a fee.
 Therefore the relayer operator address needs to have funds.
-4. **Ability to query and submit messages (or transactions)**.
-As mentioned already, chains do not communicate directly between one another.
+4. **Ability to query and submit messages (or transactions):** as mentioned already, chains do not communicate directly between one another.
 It is the relayer's job to listen for events related to a packet commitment.
 They can do this by subscribing to these events via the Tendermint websocket, and query the proofs via the Tendermint RPC endpoint.
 You also have the ability to query and create through transactions: clients, connections, and channels.
 There are transactions to update and upgrade light clients, submit notice of misbehaviour, and which allow you to relay packets and acknowledgements or timeouts.
 For more detail, next you will look at the command lists for the Go and Hermes relayers.

 <HighlightBox type="tip">